Italian coastal homes above the Mediterranean

 Italy for Americans

-Move to Italy from the US, without letting romance outrun the plan.
+How to move to Italy from the USA, without letting romance outrun the plan.

 Italy is easy to fall for and hard to execute casually.
-The residence route, the notaio, the tax position, the bank and the property brief need to be sequenced before the beautiful house becomes the whole strategy.
+The residence route, the notaio, the tax position, the bank, the healthcare setup and the property brief need to be sequenced before the beautiful house becomes the whole strategy.

 The 90-day wall